 The Centre of Excellence for CRVS Systems has set out to inspire global commitment to integrating gender analysis across activities that strengthen CRVS systems.
-The event aims to
+The event was important for

-- Identify and debate how gender sensitive CRVS systems complement other data systems
+- Identifying and debating how gender sensitive CRVS systems complement other data systems

-- Strategize how to increase political support for the CRVS gender agenda
+- Strategizing how to increase political support for the CRVS gender agenda

-- Explore how social norms and political economies affect the functioning of CRVS systems
+- Exploring how social norms and political economies affect the functioning of CRVS systems

-- Inspire and encourage action from event participants
+- Inspiring and encouraging action from event participants

-- Identify areas of research needed to increase the knowledge base on CRVS systems and gender
+- Identifying areas of research needed to increase the knowledge base on CRVS systems and gender

-- Foster links between the global CRVS gender agenda and ongoing gender equality commitments
+- Fostering links between the global CRVS gender agenda and ongoing gender equality commitments

 Find out more about gender and CRVS issues – and why our collective action is so critical: